Luxcium/100DaysOfCode/first-week/day-one/help-bash-program.md

 echo "Hello world!"
 ```

-Notice the double semicolon at the end of the exit statement in the case option for -h.
+Notice the double semicolon at the end of the exit statement in the case option for **-h**.
 This is required for each option added to this case statement to delineate the end of each option.

 ## Testing

 Testing is now a little more complex.
-You need to test your program with a number of different options—and no options—to see how it responds.
-First, test with no options to ensure that it prints "Hello world!" as it should:
+You need to test your program with a number of different options —and no options— to see how it responds.
+First, test with no options to ensure that it prints ***"Hello world!"*** as it should:

 ```bash
 [student@testvm1 ~]$ ./hello